Michael Greenberger, JD

 Assembly on Reforms of the International Monetary and Financial System.

-He has recently been named to the International Energy Forum’s
+He was also appointed to the International Energy Forum’s Independent

-Independent Expert Group that will provide recommendations for reducing
+Expert Group that provided recommendations for reducing energy price

 Washington, D.C. law firm of Shea & Gardner, where he served as lead